-Dr. Danielle Ramo is Director of Research Operations at Hopelab, where she oversees the design and implementation of research efforts across Hopelab’s projects.
+Dr. Danielle Ramo is Director of Research at Hopelab, a social innovation lab combining behavioral science and design to create technological solutions to challenges in adolescent health and wellbeing.
 Dr. Ramo is also Adjunct Associate Professor in the Department of Psychiatry and the Helen Diller Family Comprehensive Cancer Center at UC San Francisco and a licensed psychologist.

 Dr. Ramo came to Hopelab after six years on the faculty in the department of Psychiatry at UCSF.
 Her research has focused on using digital tools (e.g., social media, apps) to understand and address drug and alcohol use among young people.
 She has led multiple clinical trials testing the efficacy of social media interventions to reduce substance use, as well as studies examining the toxicology of vaping in adolescents and tobacco and marijuana co-use in a changing policy landscape.